 Site icon KAOHONGSHU

-Both apps have been around, but which one is the best spaced repetition vocabulary trainer and why?
+Both apps have been around, but which one is the best spaced repetition flashcard app and why?
 The ongoing debate about the best flashcard system for learning Mandarin seems to point towards the dictionary app Pleco.

-However, Anki and Pleco are powerful tools to organize your reviewing and keep track of things, especially when you’re starting to feel lost and new vocabulary just keeps adding up.
-Create the decks you need and both apps will support you to structure the reviewing process.
+These flashcard apps obviously won’t solve all your life problems.
+They won’t be of much help learning completely new words for example, or improving your conversation skills (I’ve discussed the sense and nonsense of flashcards elsewhere).
+That being said, Anki and Pleco are solid flashcard tools to organize your reviewing and keep track of things, especially when you’re starting to feel lost and new vocabulary just keeps adding up.
+Create the decks you need and both apps will help you to structure the reviewing process (and actually cultivate an effective reviewing habit which is easier said than done).
 “Difficult” cards will resurface again and again, while “the easy ones” won’t bother you for days.
+That’s where Anki and Pleco are most helpful.

 Both apps take some getting used to and have their pros and cons.
 Much depends on which devices you are using and how much money you want to spend.

-Why many people prefer Pleco is because they are already using it as a dictionary.
+The reason many people prefer Pleco is because they are already using it as a dictionary.
 When you are looking up words for homework or when watching a Chinese TV-show, it’s only a small step (or sum) to create flashcards and review what you are learning.
-This learner actually used both apps and at the end clearly preferred Pleco:
+This learner used both apps, for example.
+At the end he clearly preferred Pleco:

 I started out using Anki because I had heard of it first, and also because it was free (and I was a poor student).
 It was fine when I was just using one of the ready-made downloadable decks.
 But when I started learning words other than from decks, I found it too much of a hassle to add all those new words into Anki manually.
 Pleco let me add words much more easily, and I usually had to look those words up on Pleco first anyway, to get the meaning right.
 (Incidentally, Pleco does have a function that allows you to export your flashcards so that you can use them in Anki, but they don’t look as nice with the tones and don’t come with the pronunciation.)
 So if you’re still deciding between the two and you’re serious about wanting to learn Chinese, my advice is – spend the US$10-15 and buy Pleco’s flashcard program.
 It’s easily the best money I’ve spent on learning Chinese so far.